Elleo/Hiraethus/README.md

 Hiraethus
 ============

-BrowserQuest is a HTML5/JavaScript multiplayer game based on Mozilla BrowserQuest.
+Hiraethus is a HTML5/JavaScript multiplayer game based on Mozilla BrowserQuest.

 Documentation